 Adults Dance Classes

-Lyrical dance is a free-flowing style of dance.
-Includes a warm up, stretches, technique exercises, basic Ballet barre, floor work and a routine.
+Class includes a warm up, stretches, technique exercises, basic Ballet barre, floor work and a routine.

 Bare feet, socks or ballet shoes recommended.